 “If the aggressor can convince you they’re justified in whatever they’re doing, then they’re freer to pursue their goals without interference.”(Simon, 1996 ch.
 9)

 The abuser wants to fix problems, and instead of loving the person, the abuser only loves what they want the other to be.
 Never force people to live as someone else’s choice, for if you genuinely love someone, you will care enough to find the real person.
 You can hate the person without realizing it.
-Loving someone in the wrong way will make both people unhappy, and the bad situation prevents people from becoming what individuals could be.
+Loving someone in the wrong way can make both people unhappy, and the bad situation prevents them from becoming the individuals they could be.

 A contributor to society will find rewards; being useful feels good, while it also gives meaning and purpose to life.
 The right place for each person happens where their abilities work best, allowing people to create more to offer others.
-We need a healthy society with more than one club, allowing each person to find a place for themselves.
-Individuals with common occupations mix well with each other.
+We need a healthy society with more than one club, allowing each person to find their place.
+Individuals with similar occupations tend to mix well with each other.
 In that place, the world seems to work, and people care about you.
 I equate that place with Nature.
 People motivated by even the best intentions can do wrong, whereas people motivated by selfishness can do good.
 What makes the difference is whether people are being blocked or not.
 A political or economic system can not be sound unless it allows people room to grow.

 Section 4: Capitalism

 Nature exists where trees grow and animals eat each other.
-This idea of Nature has been around since ancient times, yet there have been other definitions.
+The concept of Nature has been around since ancient times, yet it has been defined in various ways.
 People assume the traditions of their civilized culture are natural.
-For example, the divine authority of kings was considered natural.
+For example, the divine authority of kings was considered a natural phenomenon.

 “By me kings reign, and princes decree justice.”
 (Proverbs 8:15)